 Check out The Judy Room’s Spotlight on The Wizard of Oz here.

 The estimated cost for this simple effect was $3,500.
-The actual cost was $2,831.18 (in 1939 dollars!).
+The actual cost was $2,831.18 (in 1939 dollars).

 Check out The Judy Room’s Spotlight on The Wizard of Oz here.

 February 24, 1941: Judy had a short recording session for Ziegfeld Girl.
 She recorded a new ending to the “Minnie From Trinidad” number, 47 & 48-second takes.
-The rest of the number had been prerecorded on January 14th and filmed on January 18th.
+The rest of the song had been prerecorded on January 14th and filmed on January 18th.

 Here is the original ending (with an assist from Tony Martin):